 Half of UK landlords need to make energy efficiency improvements…

-A Simply Business survey of almost 1,500 landlords found that 28 per cent of landlords in the UK would ‘definitely’ need to improve their property’s energy efficiency if the minimum EPC rating was increased to C. And a further 22 per cent think they ‘probably’ will need to.
+A Simply Business survey of over 1,000 landlords found that 55 per cent of landlords in the UK would need to improve their property’s energy efficiency if the minimum EPC rating was increased to C.

 …but should landlords install an air source heat pump?